ablab/spades/assembler/src/projects/spaligner/README.md

-#SPAligner
+# SPAligner

-Tool for fast and accurate alignment of nucleotide sequences (such as long reads, genes CDS etc.) to assembly graphs.
+Tool for fast and accurate alignment of nucleotide sequences (s.a. long reads, coding sequences, etc.) to assembly graphs.

 ## Compilation